FernandoAMartinez/days-without/README.md

 # Days Without 🔥

-**Days Without** is a simple habit tracker built with Blazor (.NET 8) and Tailwind CSS.
+**Days Without** is a simple habit tracker built with Blazor (.NET 8).
 It's designed to help you track how many days have passed since a specific event or habit reset, and it's meant to be both functional and visually appealing.

 ## 🔧 Features